diceroll123/discord.py/docs/api.rst

         a ``type`` attribute set to either ``'role'`` or ``'member'`` to help decide what type of ID it is.

+        :type: List[Tuple[target, :class:`PermissionOverwrite`]]

     .. attribute:: roles

-        List[Union[:class:`Role`, :class:`Object`]] – A list of roles being added or removed from a member.
+        A list of roles being added or removed from a member.

         If a role is not found then it is a :class:`Object` with the ID and name being filled in.

+        :type: List[Union[:class:`Role`, :class:`Object`]]

     .. attribute:: nick

-        Optional[:class:`str`] – The nickname of a member.
+        The nickname of a member.

         See also :attr:`Member.nick`

+        :type: Optional[:class:`str`]

     .. attribute:: deaf

-        :class:`bool` – Whether the member is being server deafened.
+        Whether the member is being server deafened.

         See also :attr:`VoiceState.deaf`.

+        :type: :class:`bool`

     .. attribute:: mute

-        :class:`bool` – Whether the member is being server muted.
+        Whether the member is being server muted.

         See also :attr:`VoiceState.mute`.

+        :type: :class:`bool`

     .. attribute:: permissions

-        :class:`Permissions` – The permissions of a role.
+        The permissions of a role.

         See also :attr:`Role.permissions`.

+        :type: :class:`Permissions`

     .. attribute:: colour
                    color

-        :class:`Colour` – The colour of a role.
+        The colour of a role.

         See also :attr:`Role.colour`

+        :type: :class:`Colour`

     .. attribute:: hoist

-        :class:`bool` – Whether the role is being hoisted or not.
+        Whether the role is being hoisted or not.

         See also :attr:`Role.hoist`

+        :type: :class:`bool`

     .. attribute:: mentionable

-        :class:`bool` – Whether the role is mentionable or not.
+        Whether the role is mentionable or not.

         See also :attr:`Role.mentionable`

+        :type: :class:`bool`

     .. attribute:: code

-        :class:`str` – The invite's code.
+        The invite's code.

         See also :attr:`Invite.code`

+        :type: :class:`str`

     .. attribute:: channel

-        Union[:class:`abc.GuildChannel`, :class:`Object`] – A guild channel.
+        A guild channel.

         If the channel is not found then it is a :class:`Object` with the ID being set.
 In some cases the channel name is also set.

+        :type: Union[:class:`abc.GuildChannel`, :class:`Object`]

     .. attribute:: inviter

-        :class:`User` – The user who created the invite.
+        The user who created the invite.

         See also :attr:`Invite.inviter`.

+        :type: :class:`User`

     .. attribute:: max_uses

-        :class:`int` – The invite's max uses.
+        The invite's max uses.

         See also :attr:`Invite.max_uses`.

+        :type: :class:`int`

     .. attribute:: uses

-        :class:`int` – The invite's current uses.
+        The invite's current uses.

         See also :attr:`Invite.uses`.

+        :type: :class:`int`

     .. attribute:: max_age

-        :class:`int` – The invite's max age in seconds.
+        The invite's max age in seconds.

         See also :attr:`Invite.max_age`.

+        :type: :class:`int`

     .. attribute:: temporary

-        :class:`bool` – If the invite is a temporary invite.
+        If the invite is a temporary invite.

         See also :attr:`Invite.temporary`.

+        :type: :class:`bool`

     .. attribute:: allow
                    deny

-        :class:`Permissions` – The permissions being allowed or denied.
+        The permissions being allowed or denied.

+        :type: :class:`Permissions`

     .. attribute:: id

-        :class:`int` – The ID of the object being changed.
+        The ID of the object being changed.

+        :type: :class:`int`

     .. attribute:: avatar

-        :class:`str` – The avatar hash of a member.
+        The avatar hash of a member.

         See also :attr:`User.avatar`.

+        :type: :class:`str`

     .. attribute:: slowmode_delay

-        :class:`int` – The number of seconds members have to wait before sending another message in the channel.
+        The number of seconds members have to wait before sending another message in the channel.

         See also :attr:`TextChannel.slowmode_delay`.

+        :type: :class:`int`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these